-Ravi's research interests include asset pricing, capital markets, and financial institutions.
+Ravi's research interests include asset pricing, capital markets, portfolio performance appraisal, and financial institutions.
 His articles have appeared in leading academic journals, including the Journal of Political Economy, Journal of Financial Economics, Journal of Finance, and Review of Financial Studies and in several graduate level text books.
 He is recognized internationally for the Hansen-Jagannathan bound, Hansen-Jagannathan distance, TGARCH/GJR volatility model, and the use of portfolio weight constraints in estimating large covariance matrices with precision.
 He received the 2014 Graham & Dodd, Murray, Greenwald Prize for Value Investing.